 Energy efficient front entry doors were installed (2015).
 [They also provide an automatic opener for ADA compliance and a more secure code system replacing the many keys distributed over the decades.]

-During 2009’s A Week in Mission: Creation Care, volunteers repurposed discarded fence sections and garbage into a recycling center.
-Volunteers took items to their home curbside bins or local drop-off centers.
+During 2009’s A Week in Mission: Creation Care volunteers repurposed old fence sections and garbage cans into a recycling center.
+Volunteers took items to home curbside bins or drop-off centers.

-The in-house recycling program soon outgrew the home bins of volunteers.
+The in-house recycling program soon outgrew our home bins.
 In 2012, FCC was accepted into a pilot commercial recycling program.
-All items previously taken to the home bins of volunteers are now picked up (except glass).
+All items previously taken home with volunteers are now picked up (except glass).

 Mixed paper: Blue recycle bins are placed around the church for non-food-contaminated paper.